-- 5.4.
+- 5.5.
 It was announced in 2015 that Public Health England intends to move its facilities into new laboratories on the northern part of the current GlaxoSmithKline site in The Pinnacles.
 On 13 December 2017 the Council's Development Management Committee approved outline planning consent for the development at the former GSK site subject to conditions and a Section 106 Legal Agreement.
 The development will provide a major boost to the local economy with 2,750 staff to be based at the currently vacant site by 2024, with scope for further expansion.
 Thousands of construction-related jobs would be created during the development of the site, of which it is anticipated a significant number would be recruited locally.
 To help develop the next generation of scientists and meet its future recruitment needs, PHE will pursue academic and commercial partnerships and work closely with local schools and colleges to offer work experience and apprenticeships.
-The plans include a visitor area where school groups and the local community would meet PHE scientists, attend talks, workshops and learn about public health, science and research. - 5.5.
+The plans include a visitor area where school groups and the local community would meet PHE scientists, attend talks, workshops and learn about public health, science and research. - 5.6.
 The planning application includes a Travel and Visitor Plan, which outlines car parking provision and sets out sustainable travel and transport plans for the site.
 These include shuttle buses to and from Harlow Town railway station as well as carshare and cycle-to-work schemes.
 The outline planning application had widespread support from a range of local organisations that see this development as vital to Harlow's continued regeneration and building a reputation as a place to do business.
 Building work was expected to start in 2019 with phased occupation starting in 2021.
-This has been delayed. - 5.6.
+This has been delayed.

+- 5.7.
 A new access road and infrastructure has been delivered, resulting in a fully serviced site for the Harlow Science Park.
-In February 2018, Kao Park off London Road has opened the first of its four data centre buildings on what is the largest data centre

-- development currently underway in the south east of England.
-The data centre provides storage for what is generally known as cloud computing. - 5.7.
-Development of the site continues apace with construction in the main to be completed in 2021. - 5.8.
-Table 5.3 shows there has been a small rise in the number of businesses in Harlow.
-It demonstrates that there is a higher number of micro to small enterprises and local units (both well over 80% of the total number) than medium to large scale.
+In February 2018, Kao Park off London Road has opened the first of its four data centre buildings on what is the largest data centre development currently underway in the south east of England.
+The data centre provides storage for what is generally known as cloud computing. - 5.8.
+Development of the site continues apace with construction in the main to be completed in 2021. - 5.9.
+Table 5.3 shows there has been a reduction in the number of businesses in Harlow.
+This could be an indicator of the effect of a range of national economic factors including the Covid 19 pandemic.

-Harlow Business Counts
+l· larlow Bu siness Coun its

-2019 2018 2017
+2020 2019 2018 2017

 Local Units

-Micro (0 To 9) 2925 2,800 2,885
+Micro (0 To 9) 2785 2925 2,800 2,885

-Small (10 To 49) 495 495 465
+Small (10 To 49) 290 495 495 465

-Medium (50 To 249) 115 115 125
+Medium (50 To 249) 60 115 115 125

-Large (250+) 20 20 20
+Large (250+) 15 20 20 20

-Total 3560 3,430 3,495
+Total 3150 3560 3,430 3,495

-Source: Inter Departmental Business Regi ster (ONS)